 You can also start brainstorming.
 Is your adoption agency local?
 Will you likely be matched with an expectant mom who lives in your area?
 If so, try starting a Pinterest board of possible locations to have visits like area parks or favorite restaurants.
-We are grateful to have an open adoption where we go to each other’s homes, but for some people other locations are more comfortable.
+We are grateful to have an open adoption where we go to each other’s homes, but for some people, other locations are more comfortable.
 Will you be matched with someone in another state?
 Start researching and keep a Pinterest board for favorite hotels or possible Airbnbs you can book when the time comes to meet her.
-If you get word you have weeks to plan, that’s great, but sometimes hopeful adoptive parents need to travel in a couple days’ notice.
+If you get word early and you have weeks to plan, that’s great, but sometimes hopeful adoptive parents need to travel in a couple days’ notice.
 Having a premade list of options on where to stay will help.
 Check your airline miles if you have any and clean out that car.

 Here’s a really important thing that you can work on during the wait: the baby name list.
 This is a really sensitive topic for many people.
 Some hopeful adoptive mamas have a name picked out that they’ve always imagined naming their child.
 While some expectant moms will be fine with the adoptive family choosing the name, some will want input too.
 It’s important that this is a conversation rather than an ultimatum.
 If you only have one name chosen and the expectant mom hates it, that will create tension.
 It’s good to have a list of possible names so she can also have input for which names she likes and doesn’t like.
 You can also discuss middle names so both parties are happy.